PowerShell/PSScriptAnalyzer/RuleDocumentation/UseSingularNouns.md

-#UseSingularNouns
+﻿#UseSingularNouns
 **Severity Level: Warning**

 ##Description
-PowerShell team best practices state CMDLets should use singular nouns and not plurals.
+PowerShell team best practices state cmdlets should use singular nouns and not plurals.

 ##How to Fix
 Change plurals to singular.